Rapid Metro Gurgaon: Ridership

 Ridership of the Rapid Metro has been below expectations.
 Phase 1 was expected to bring 100,000 riders per day, but only achieved 30,000, and even after the addition of Phase 2, daily ridership in 2018 hovered around the 50,000 mark.
 Urban Transport News has described the Rapid Metro as a "failure" due to its high cost, low ridership and poor location.

 Frequency

 Trains run from 06:05 to 22:00 Three-coach trains operate at four-minute intervals.
 Trains have a maximum speed of 80 km/h, and operate at an average speed of 40 km/h.

 Safety

 For the passengers' safety, there are Emergency Stop Plungers at every platform, while the Blue Light Station feature enables passengers to contact the Control Room.
 A Press to Talk Button inside the coaches enables commuters to talk directly to the driver, in the event of any problem.

 Security

 Security in the Rapid Metro is being handled by a private security agency.
 The system has a dedicated Metro Police Station at Sikanderpur station, while a Toll Free Helpline for all passengers is operational for 24 hours.
 CCTV cameras are used to monitor trains and stations.

+Gurugram Metro integration

+The Haryana Mass Rapid Transit Corporation (HMRTC) is building additional lines under the Gurugram Metro.
+The Gurugram Metro Loop Project is under construction with a total length of ~28.80 km, consisting of 27 elevated stations with six interchanges.
+Moves towards Sector 45, Cyber Park, Subhash Chowk, Hero Honda Chowk, Udyog Vihar Phase 6, Sector 10, Basai village, Sector 9, Ashok Vihar, Palam Vihar, and merges into the existing Rapid Metro at Cyber City.

+Gurugram Metro Rail Limited (GMRL) will be responsible for constructing, maintaining, and operating this metro line, similar to the Delhi Metro Rail Corporation.
+Following is this list of metro lines that are in planning.